Application Release Automation & ARA Tools

 - Releases can be done to any target environment, across the globe (both on premise and in the cloud)

 - Automate application deployments

-- Application release automation tools reduce or eliminate manual deployment efforts to increase stability and reduce risk
+- Application release automation tools reduce or get rid of manual deployment efforts to increase stability and reduce risk

 - Directly provision infrastructure or orchestrate infrastructure provisioning tools in order to stand up and configure the infrastructure that is required to support an application instance.
-Best of breed ARA solutions manage not just what is deployed (the built and verified application code) but also where it is deployed (target environments and configurations)
+The best ARA solutions don’t just manage what is deployed (the built and verified application code).
+It also manages where it is deployed (target environments and configurations)

 - Integrate with existing tools and infrastructure

 - Works with continuous integration solutions such as Jenkins, source code solutions such as git, SVN, TFS, etc., and artifact systems such as Nexus and Artifactory

 - Available as a secure enterprise service so all teams can benefit from predictable, safe, automated deployments

 - Includes reports to ease audit and compliance needs

 Application Release Automation Tools and Vendors